-You've heard time and time again that eating fiber is good for you, but did you know that different types of fiber have different benefits?
+You've heard that eating fiber is good for you, but did you know different types of fiber have different benefits?

-For example, soluble fiber — such as beta-glucan — can help lower cholesterol levels in the blood, while insoluble fiber doesn't bind to cholesterol but instead helps keep your bowels running smoothly, per the Mayo Clinic.
+For example, soluble fiber — such as beta-glucan — can help lower cholesterol levels in the blood.
+Insoluble fiber, on the other hand, doesn't bind to cholesterol, but instead helps keep stool running smoothly through your intestines, per the Mayo Clinic.

 Video of the Day